Dr. Wilf R. LaLonde

-Professor Dr. LaLonde
+Professor Dr. Wilf LaLonde

 received his B.A.Sc. and M.A.Sc. degrees from the University

 of Toronto in 1969 and 1971

 Experience, and sole author of Discovering Smalltalk.

 real-time 3D games programming and support tools for building games.
 An early